The listing that reads completely normal

 How to actually buy one of these

 I do not shy away from complicated Charleston properties.
 I like them, honestly, because they reward someone who knows what questions to ask, and they are often the best value sitting on the market precisely because they scared off three other buyers first.
 If you have found a listing with a word like "as is," "heirs," or "septic" in the remarks and you are not sure what you are looking at, send it to me before you write an offer.
+Failed septic and unpermitted ADUs are the core of my problem property specialty.

 Free download